jxwleong/altera-de1-processor/README.md

 Ans  =    0 1 0 1   [5]

-Using 2's complement to convert adder to subtractiontractor,
+Using 2's complement to convert adder to subtractor,

 A = 10, B = 5
 Ans = A + 2's(B)